juspay/fencer/README.md

 `lib/Fencer/Proto.hs` has been generated from a proto3 file used in `lyft/ratelimit`.
 This file, with minor modifications, is vendored in `proto/rls.proto`.
-To regenerate the Haskell code from the proto3 file, use the following command:
+To regenerate the Haskell code from the proto3 file, go into `nix-shell` and use the following command:

 ```
-# compile-proto-file is weird and you can't get it to generate a module with
-# a normal name, so we have to resort to sed shenanigans
 (cd proto; compile-proto-file --proto rls.proto --out ../lib/Fencer/) \
   && mv lib/Fencer/Rls.hs lib/Fencer/Proto.hs \
   && sed -i 's/module Rls/module Fencer.Proto/' lib/Fencer/Proto.hs \
-  && sed -i 's/Rls\./Fencer\.Proto\./g' lib/Fencer/Proto.hs
+  && sed -i 's/Rls\./Fencer\.Proto\./g' lib/Fencer/Proto.hs \
+  && sed -i '1s/^/{- HLINT ignore -}\n\n/' lib/Fencer/Proto.hs
 ```

+Unfortunately, `compile-proto-file` does not allow customizing the module name, so we have to resort to sed.

 ## Testing